 The faculty in the Social Psychology Research Group conduct research at the interfaces between social psychology and clinical psychology, developmental psychology, and judgment and decision making.

 Interested graduate student applicants are encouraged to contact potential mentors whose research best fits with their interests.
 Graduate students with a focus on social psychology have a variety of curriculum options.
-Students formally apply to one of the three broad graduate training areas (Clinical Science, Cognitive, or Behavioral and Cognitive Neuroscience), but the curriculum requirements are adapted in light of the student’s social psychological research interests and career goals.
+Students formally apply to one of the three broad graduate training areas (Clinical Science, Cognitive, or Behavioral and Cognitive Neuroscience), or through our Individualized Graduate Training Track.
 Graduate training is flexible and student centered to accommodate unique and cross-cutting interests.

 - Alison Bianchi (Sociology)